Guide with Butterfly Tours

 Before applying, prospective guides are asked to familiarize themselves with our apprentice program.
 Applicants are also encouraged to read our trip itineraries and FAQs to become more familiar with the tours and expeditions we offer.

-To apply to Butterfly Tours, send Gord an email mentioning that you've read this employment webpage.
-Please indicate if you are applying for an assistant or apprentice guide position and include a brief note explaining why you wish to work with Butterfly Tours.
+To apply to Butterfly Tours, send Gord an email mentioning that you've read this employment webpage and indicating if you are applying for an assistant or apprentice guide position.
+Please include a brief note explaining why you wish to work with Butterfly Tours.

 Additionally, please complete this questionnaire.